Investing isn’t only for the wealthy.

 These Robo-advisors offer cool features: low fees, minimum deposit requirements, tax-loss harvesting, and automatic rebalancing.

 Before you sign up with a Robo-advisor, you may need first to sort out your own financial goals.
 Make sure you list them down so you can easily refer to them when necessary.

 Best Side Hustles To Start

-The best part is that you now have the option to build an extra income from your laptop at the comfort of your own home.
-Some great side-hustles include starting a blog, podcast, or making Youtube videos on a topic you are passionate about.
+The best part is that you now have the option to build an extra income from your laptop in the comfort of your own home.
+Some great side hustles include starting a blog, or podcast, or making Youtube videos on a topic you are passionate about.